Super-natural/superTween/README.md

 			numSteps:Number,	//how many frames are in the loop stepSize:Number, 	//frame height (in px)
-			interval:Number,	//time between jumps (in ms, typically 70-120) });
+			interval:Number,	//time between jumps (in ms, typically 70-120) direction:String,	//(PROTOTYPE) whether to scroll image up/down or left/right });

 # A note on eases
 The library includes most of Robert penners easing equations, and part of the library's small size comes from being able to only include eases that are used in the project (though this is a manual process).

 - "yes" = immediately available on download
 - "maybe" = available, but needs to be manually enabled
 - "-" = not currently functional, will get round to it as and when

 Ease  | .easeIn | .easeOut | .easeInOut| .easeNone
 ----- | --------| --------| --------| --------|
 Linear  | -	| -	| -	| yes